Silver Bars for Sale

 Kilo Silver Bars

 In reality, kilogram bars are a cheaper means of investing when buying in bulk.
 That's because the price-per-oz of 1 kilo is often lower than purchasing 32 x 1 Tr oz bars.
 Plus, storing one bigger bar is easier than storing 32 individual ones.

 1,000 oz Silver Bars

-If you want the most bang for your buck, 1,000 oz silver bars have the lowest premiums.
+If you want the most bang for your buck, 1,000 oz silver bars have the lowest premium over spot.

 However, there are a few things you should be aware of before you decide to purchase them.
 Each bar weighs close to 70 lbs, which makes them hard to handle.
 Their weight actually varies 10% or so.
 Such large silver bullion bars are difficult and expensive to ship.
-And to top it off, they cannot be repurchased outside of LBMA vaults, without an initial melting and assaying.
+To top it off, they cannot be repurchased outside of LBMA vaults, without an initial melting and assaying.

-Even if you are a larger investor that can afford 1,000 oz bars, our recommendation would be to stick with 100 ounce silver bars as they are much more liquid.
+Even if you are a larger, experienced investor that can afford 1,000 oz bars, our recommendation would be to stick with 100-ounce silver bars as they are much more liquid.